UedaTakeyuki/mh-z19/pypi/README.md

 >>>
 ```

-Dispite, I think the TT value might NOT be related to the ambient temperature, but also this might be a internal thermal sensor value which is pair with a infrared heater they are necessary for measuring CO2 concentration by NDIR(Nondispersive Infrared) method.
+Despite, I think the TT value might NOT be related to the ambient temperature, but also this might be an internal thermal sensor value which is pair with a infrared heater they are necessary for measuring CO2 concentration by NDIR (Nondispersive Infrared) method.

-So, returned temperature value might be not match with real temperatur.
+So, returned temperature value might not match with real temperature.
 Please refer detail about my argument as [Is the undocumented TT value on the responses of command 0x86 really related to the ambient temperature?](https://github.com/UedaTakeyuki/mh-z19/wiki/Is-the-undocumented-TT-value-on-the-responses-of-command-0x86-really-related-to-the-ambient-temperature%3F).

 ### Q&A